Soundtrack of America

 McQueen has directed four feature films: Hunger (2008), Shame (2011), 12 Years a Slave (2014), and Widows (2018).
 He won the Caméra d’Or award at the Cannes Film Festival for Hunger and the Oscar for the Best Motion Picture for 12 Years a Slave in 2014.

-Greg Phillinganes is one of the world’s most renowned keyboard artists.
-A Detroit native and music veteran for over 40 years, he began his career in 1975 as part of Stevie Wonder’s band, Wonderlove.
+Greg Phillinganes, a Detroit native and music veteran for over 40 years, began his career in 1975 as part of Stevie Wonder’s band, Wonderlove.
 Since leaving Stevie in 1979, Phillinganes went on to record, perform, tour and or write with an array of Grammy Award-winning artists.
 A short list of these artists includes Quincy Jones, Eric Clapton, Burt Bacharach, Jamie Foxx, Barbra Streisand, Rod Stewart, Andrea Boccelli, Herbie Hancock, Mick Jagger, Jennifer Hudson, Babyface, David Gilmour, John Legend, Willie Nelson, Aretha Franklin, Steven Tyler, Lionel Richie, Bruno Mars, Usher, Santana, Maxwell and Ed Sheeran.

 A Grammy nominee himself, Phillinganes has been a cornerstone in hundreds of Grammy Award-winning and nominated albums, including Stevie Wonder’s Songs In The Key Of Life, Quincy Jones’s Back On The Block, and Michael Jackson’s Thriller.
 Phillinganes was also a member of the Grammy Award-winning supergroup Toto from 2003 to 2008 and is featured on their album and live DVD Falling In Between.